The most commonly used fragrances in perfumes

 - Exotic/Tropical

-Characteristic fragrances are often used in the production of perfumes for women and men.
-After all, the perfume should underline both the gender and the personality of the wearer.
-Basically, different fragrance notes can be divided into specific fragrance types, each of which contains different fragrances.
+The production of perfumes for women and men often uses characteristic fragrances.
+After all, the perfume should emphasize both the gender and the personality of the wearer.
+Generally, different fragrance notes can be divided into specific fragrance types, each containing different fragrance components.

 Female fragrance types